Common cancer treatments

 Doctors may use combination therapy when:

-Find out if biomarker testing may be right for youClinical trials are research studies that involve people.
-Through clinical trials, doctors find new ways to improve treatments and the quality of life for people with disease.
+Explore how to build your care planClinical trials are research studies that involve people.
+Through cancer clinical trials, doctors find new ways to improve treatments and the quality of life for people with disease.

 Researchers design cancer clinical trials to test new ways to:

 Why are you recommending a clinical trial?
 What are my other options?
+Will the researchers work along with you?
 How long will I be involved in the trial?
 What are the benefits and risks of participating in the clinical trial?
-Can my doctor or I pick which group I’m in?
+Can my doctor or I pick which group I'm in?

 Be the first to know when new information and articles become available.